Tropes in Romance

 - The one that got away

-- Tortured hero(ine)
+- Tortured hero(ine) or Scarred hero(ine)

 - Twins (secret twins / impersonation)

-- Undercover as lovers
+- Undercover as Lovers

 - Unrequited Love